Meir Shamir: Career

-Philanthropy

-Personal contribution

-Shamir supports summer camps and day-care centres for underprivileged children and youths in the Israeli periphery.

-In 2009 he received an honorary doctorate from the Bar Ilan University "in recognition of his pivotal role in Israel's business sector…and his generous support of underprivileged university students."
-He has served on the university's Board of Trustees since 2005, contributed to the Bible Studies Department and funded student scholarships.
+In 2009 he received an honorary degree from the Bar Ilan University "in recognition of his pivotal role in Israel's business sector…and his generous support of underprivileged university students."
+He has served on the university's board of trustees since 2005, contributed to the Bible Studies Department and funded student scholarships.

-Shamir has been Head of the Presidency of Taglit Israel since 2012.
+Shamir has been head of the presidency of Taglit Israel since 2012.

 Corporate contribution

 In 2015 Mivtach Shamir donated a state-of-the-art ambulance to the ZAKA emergency response teams in Petah Tikva.

 The company has sponsored several IDF units and battalions and funded their recreational activities as part of the Association for the Wellbeing of Israel's Soldiers (AWIS) Adoption project – Ametz Lohem (adopt a soldier).

 Hapoel Petah Tikva

 Meir Shamir was the owner of the football club Hapoel Petah Tikva F.C., sold the stadium and disappeared with the money.